 19th Century History: Most Popular Articles

-HMS Beagle carried Charles Darwin around the world for five years in the early 1800s, and observations he made at the Galapagos Islands and other exotic locations led to his writings about the theory of evolution.
+HMS Beagle carried Charles Darwin around the world for five years and influenced his later thinking about how life evolved.

 Indian Removal was a controversial policy by which the U.S. government, led by President Andrew Jackson, forced Indian tribes in the South to leave their ancestral lands.
 The policy culminated in the notorious Trail of Tears, a forced exodus of the Cherokee tribe.